 Your picnic isn’t safe either.
 If yellowjackets are nearby, you may have an uninvited guest who will stop by for a bite.
 Weekend cookouts won’t automatically cause them to build a nest, but they could make existing wasps curious.

 When yellowjackets can’t find food in nature, they will turn towards other methods.
 You may find some wasps buzzing around your trashcan, looking for their next meal.
 They may even quickly nest in an uncovered can or beneath the lid of your loosely covered trash.

-The easiest way to prevent yellowjacket wasps is by eliminating their potential food sources.
+The easiest way to prevent a yellowjacket infestation is to eliminate their potential food sources.
 They commonly feed on other small insects and also gravitate toward sweets and proteins.

 When you eat outside, wrap up trays of meat and fruits, so they will not attempt to take anything back to the hive.
 Make sure to cover your open drinks, too.
 The wasps will be drawn to sweet substances like juice, soda, or alcohol and could crawl into cans and glasses.

 Avoid planting fruits and vegetables too close to your home.
 You can’t easily move your garden after you’ve cultivated it, but try arranging your plants further away from your house the next planting season.

 The wasps will want to feed on the small insects that graze on your plants.
 They may even taste some of the sweet fruits themselves.
 While they help eliminate harmful pests found in your garden, planting near your home could result in an increased presence of wasps.